 Motor Training 2X – When using drills like the Med Ball or Target throws in the 3X Pitching Velocity program you want to work to keep the front leg knee behind your heal when in these drills.
 This will allow you to more easily achieve 2X.
 Once the front leg knee pushes out over the front foot it becomes too difficult to achieve 2X.
-These drills will help you develop the motor coordination around 2X because when you are in these drills, you are positioned with your hips open to the target at start.
-2X will not occur if your hips are closed towards the target.
+These drills will help you develop motor coordination around 2X because when you are in these drills, you are positioned with your hips open to the target at the start.
+2X will not occur if your hips are closed toward the target.
 This is why it is difficult to practice 2X within your entire pitching delivery.
-If you are not opening your hips at front foot strike then it will be almost impossible to achieve 2X before pitch release.
+If you are not opening your hips at the front foot strike then it will be almost impossible to achieve 2X before pitch release.
 This is why I recommend using the drills in the 3X Pitching Velocity Program to train this 2X motor skill.

 Strength and Conditioning 2X – This is important to support 2X because for a pitcher to achieve 2X before pitch release, he must have strong quads and flexible hamstrings to complete this movement.
 If a pitcher is able to get the hips open at front foot strike but does not have the strength to fire the quads against the force of the landing leg hitting the ground and his hamstrings are not strong and flexible enough to support this extension and forward trunk tilt movement then the pitcher will never achieve this velocity component.
-The 3X Pitching Velocity program uses heavy load training to develop the quad power along with lifts like the RDL’s to develop the hamstring flexibility.
+The 3X Pitching Velocity program uses heavy load training to develop the quad power along with lifts like the RDLs to develop hamstring flexibility.

 The Science behind 2X to 3X